phunware/maas-analytics-android-sdk/README.md

 MaaS Core documentation is included in the Documents folder in the repository as both HTML and via maven.
 You can also find the latest documentation here: http://phunware.github.io/maas-core-android-sdk/

+** NOTE **

+If updating to version 3.0.0+, all other dependent Phunware SDK's also must be updated

 Overview